sambacha/governance-templates/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you observe or are subject to a violation of these rules at a Foundation event, please report the matter to any FINOS representative on-site.
+If you observe or are subject to a violation of these rules at a Foundation event, please report the matter to any ${GITHUB_ORG} representative on-site.
 Please report any other code of conduct violations by emailing conduct@finos.org.
 We are committed to protecting the safety and privacy of anyone who reports a violation.